11. Control Unit

 ORR (shifted register)

-However, we have seen that it is burdensome to use our core in this version:
+We have seen that using our core in this version is cumbersome:

-For every instruction we had to set the control signals RegSrc
+For every instruction, we have to set the control signals RegSrc, RegW, ImmType, AluSrc, AluCtrl, MemW and Mem2Reg manually.

-This lab introduces a control unit which sets these flags for us based on the decoded instruction.
+This lab introduces a control unit that sets these signals for us based on the decoded instruction.

-Next, we introduce a set of new instructions which allow us to run code with PC-relative branching.
+Next, we will introduce a set of new instructions that allow us to run code with PC-relative branching.

 The lab is split into two parts.

-In Section 11.1, we’ll use a given decoder which derives the control signals and add it to our core.
+In Section 11.1, we will use a provided decoder that derives the control signals and integrate it into our core.

 11.1.
 Decoder

-In this part of the lab we’ll have another look at the decoder and integrate the decoder into our core’s design.
+In this part of the lab, we will have another look at the decoder and integrate it into our core’s design.

 Tasks